live-codes/livecodes/docs/docs/features/broadcast.md

 :::

-The `Broadcast` screen can be accessed from the settings menu → Broadcast, or from the Broadcast icon in the [tools pane](./tools-pane.md) (below the result page).
+The `Broadcast` screen can be accessed from the app menu → Broadcast, or from the Broadcast icon in the [tools pane](./tools-pane.md) (below the result page).

 ![Broadcast UI](./../../static/img/screenshots/broadcast.jpg)